 There’s a 95 percent probability that 60 percent of Americans approve of the president’s performance, with a margin of error of ±3 percentage points.

-A frequentist regards the Bayesian’s conclusion as statistically improper (at best) or meaningless (at worst).
-The argument:
+A classical statistician regards the Bayesian’s conclusion as statistically improper (at best) or meaningless (at worst).
+The frequentist argument:

 A proper statistical probability must be directly testable by repeated experiments.